LANarea/SPLRequest/README.md

 Usage
 -----

-Enable the namespace to make use of the class
+Enable the namespace to make use of the class:
 ```
 use LANarea\SPLRequest;
 ```

-Make a new SPLRequest object and include the IP-addres/Hostname, and the TCP port.
+Make a new SPLRequest object and include the IP-addres/Hostname, and the TCP port:
 ```
 $spl = new SPLRequest('0.0.0.0', 0);
 ```

-Get all available songs via this operator
+Get all available songs via this operator:
-Might be subject to the "Max Search Results" setting under the "Communications" tab.
+<small>Might be subject to the "Max Search Results"-setting under the "Communications" tab.</small>
 ```
 $spl->getAllSongs(); // returns an array of songs
 // The above is the same as:
 $spl->search('*');
 ```

-Searching for a song
+Searching for a song:
 - Use * as a wildcard operator
 - Use | as and end to the query
 Tip: Surround all your queries with the wildcard operator, eg. "*Elvis*"